Py-Contributors/AlgorithmsAndDataStructure/README.md

   - [Maintainers](#maintainers)

 #Note
-~~We have enabled an Interaction Limit till Monday(5th October).
-This is because we received a lot of duplicate issues and spam PRs, so we need some time to label them as invalid.~~
-We are now open to everyone again!
+~~We are now open to everyone again!

 ## Introduction